Nazrath10R/RetroMiner/README.md

 ----------------
 ## Background

-[PRIDE](https://www.ebi.ac.uk/pride/archive) (PRoteomics IDEntifications) is a data repository for mass spectrometry derived proteomics data
+[PRIDE](https://www.ebi.ac.uk/pride/archive) (PRoteomics IDEntifications) is a data repository for mass-spectrometry derived proteomics data

 Using the existing proteomics tools SearchGUI and PeptideShaker, this pipeline utilises a generic, reusable workflow in order to reanalyse PRIDE datasets and identify proteins.